pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/azure/create-project.md

 aliases: ["/docs/quickstart/azure/create-project/"]
 ---

-Now that you have set up your environment by installing Pulumi, installing your preferred language runtime, and configuring your Azure credentials, let's get started with creating your first Pulumi program.
+Now that you have set up your environment by installing Pulumi, installing your preferred language runtime, and configuring your Azure credentials, let's create your first Pulumi program.

-In this guide you will:

-- Create a new Pulumi project.
-- Provision a new Blob storage container.
-- Add an `index.html` file to your container.
-- Serve the `index.html` as a static website.
-- Destroy the resources you've provisioned.

-To get started, first create a new directory and project.

 {{< chooser language "typescript,python,go,csharp" / >}}